 La Centrale was a restaurant that was very popular back in 2001, people from my generation would remember how hip the whole concept was, especially that it was designed by Bernard Khoury, the mastermind behind BO18 among many other avant-garde projects.
+If people need glass balustrade melbourne, they can click here if they need renovation models.

 One of the fist designers to introduce copper in modern interiors and in a very flamboyant way was Tom Dixon.
 His interiors are known to have copper as the main finishing element and I think he has done an amazing job so far.
 This project is his first ever in Paris , a new restaurant from Fabienne and Philippe Amzalak and Jean-Louis Costes, called Eclectic.